Johnnyboy1948/Tracker-Protection-Basic-list/README.md

 For specific adblocking I prefer to use EasyList Optimized in the Adguard desktop app.

-All credits go to Sprout's Lucky Corner for his instruction to create an own adblocklist and of course to the suppliers of the segments.
+All credits go to Sprout's Lucky Corner for its instruction to create an own adblocklist and of course to the suppliers of the segments.